 • Best for: Multi-layer tear-offs and small commercial roofs

-We save the 30-yard bin for larger tear-offs where a second haul-out would tie up crew demobilization.
+Reserve the 30-yard bin for larger tear-offs to skip a second haul-out and protect crew demobilization.

 Asphalt Shingle Weight and Tonnage Planning

-The three-tab averages about 250 pounds; architectural laminate runs closer to 400.
-A 25-square tear-off lands between three and five tons before underlayment, so the hooklift truck must route the load to a roofing dumpster with lower side walls to cap the weight limit on a single pickup.
-How does that translate to a 10-yard?
+The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400, so how does that translate to a 10-yard?
+A typical 25-square tear-off lands between three and five tons before underlayment is added—exactly why roofing dumpsters use lower side walls to route weight inside the weight limit on a single hooklift truck pickup.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition